wick3dr0se/arch-linux-installation-guide/README.md

 > $ `ls /sys/firmware/efi/efivars`

-if the command returns the directory without error, then the system is booted in [uefi](https://wiki.archlinux.org/title/UEFI). if the directory doesn't exist you may be booted in [bios](https://wiki.archlinux.org/title/Arch_boot_process#Under_BIOS) or [csm](https://en.wikipedia.org/wiki/Compatibility_Support_Module)
+if the command returns the directory without error, then the system is booted in [uefi](https://wiki.archlinux.org/title/UEFI). if the directory doesn't exist you may be booted in [bios](https://wiki.archlinux.org/title/Arch_boot_process#Under_BIOS) or [csm](https://en.wikipedia.org/wiki/Compatibility_Support_Module) mode

 ### Initial Network Setup
 check your [network interface](https://wiki.archlinux.org/title/Network_interface#Network_interfaces) is enabled with [iplink](https://man.archlinux.org/man/ip-link.8)